Seeking the cross: Icy dips mark the feast of Epiphany

 He urged the faithful to concentrate on the essentials by getting rid of what he calls “useless things and addictions” that numb hearts and confuse minds.
 Francis said believers should aid those suffering on life’s margins, saying Jesus is present in those people.

-In Milan, city officials were serving hotel lunch to 200 homeless people to mark the day.
+In Milan, city officials served a hotel lunch to 200 homeless people to mark the day.

 In the sleepy mountain city of Kalofer in central Bulgaria, dozens of men dressed in traditional white embroidered shirts waded into the icy Tundzha River on Monday waving national flags and singing folk songs.